Introduction

 :

-More filter options can be found in the help message by executing get tasks -h
+More filter options can be found in the help message by executing tasks query -h

 There are three types of output: result